PocketRelay/Website/src/pages/guide/server/executable.md

 ./pocket-relay
 ```

-> Note: The default server configuration uses port 80 for the HTTP server.
+> Note: The default server configuration uses port 80.
 On Linux this will require that you run the previous command using sudo.
-If you would like to change the HTTP port see the [Configuration](/guide/config#ports-http)
+If you would like to change the port see the [Configuration](/guide/config/port)

 ---